portworx/px-docs/scheduler/kubernetes/upgrade.md

 * TOC
 {:toc}

-To upgrade to a 1.2 release, refer to [Upgrading Portworx to a 1.2 release](/scheduler/kubernetes/upgrade-1.2.html)

 For all other releases, follow this page.

 >**Note:**<br/>We do not recommend upgrading Portworx using [Kubernetes instructions](https://kubernetes.io/docs/tasks/manage-daemon/update-daemon-set/) (e.g. via `kubectl set image ds/portworx portworx=portworx/XXXX:### -n kube-system`).